Is Your Garden Ready for Winter? Discover the Benefits of Winter Mulching

 Winter mulching can protect the perennials from the freeze/thaw ups and downs.
 When temperatures fluctuate, the soil will freeze and then thaw.
 This can happen many times during the early winter.
 The fluctuation can cause roots to heave and expose tender growth buds.
 With an appropriate layer of mulch, the soil will retain a more consistent temperature to protect the plant.

-Once the ground is frozen, there won’t be as much microbial activity in the soil and decomposition.
+Once the ground is frozen, there won’t be as much microbial activity and decomposition in the soil.
 But in early spring, your garden soil will start to warm up and be active even before you’re ready to go outside.

 The most basic reason to apply a layer of winter mulch is to keep bare soil from washing away.